 Shaping a Sustainable, Renewable Energy Future

-Surrey’s district energy strategy is developing over 3 phases of growth.
+Surrey’s district energy strategy is being developed over 3 phases of growth:

 - Initially, temporary energy centres are installed in multiple areas within City Centre.

 - As demand for heat energy grows, temporary centres are replaced with permanent centralized energy centres, like the West Village Energy Centre.